Yibizo/reto-movimiento-steam-eq-6/SRS.md

 ## Functional Requirements
 - Have a complete and playable videogame
 - Host the videogame within the webpage
+- Display videogame data and information within the webpage, such as its name, description, screenshots, among others
 - Track player data corresponding to activity inside the videogame
 - Display player information in order to determine videogame effciency according to its previously established objectives.